Stocks are diving, and when you read the business news, your eyes stop on words like “collapse,” “crash,” and “blood-red.”

 7. The Very Last Resort: Outsource It

-If you find it hard to distract yourself and have a hard time staying away from the panic button (selling at a loss), you may want to consider letting others invest for you.
+If you find it hard to distract yourself from market volatility and if have a hard time staying away from the panic button (selling at a loss), you may want to consider letting others invest for you.

 As Warren Buffett says, investing doesn’t take a high IQ – it takes a calm attitude.